 Controls and indicators - displays and describes exterior controls and indicators on f201 lasers.

 Initial start-up - explains how to start your f201 laser while verifying proper operation.

-This Class 4 laser product emits invisible infrared laser radiation in the 10.6 $\mu$ m CO2 wavelength band.
-Since direct or diffuse laser radiation can inflict severe corneal injuries, always wear eye protection when in the same area as an exposed laser beam.
+Danger serious personal injury This Class 4 laser product emits invisible infrared laser radiation in the 10.6 $\mu$ m CO 2 wavelength band.
+Since direct or diffuse laser radiation can inflict severe corneal injuries, always wear eye protec- tion when in the same area as an exposed laser beam.
 Do not allow the laser beam to contact a person.
 This product emits an invisible laser beam that is capable of seriously burning human tissue.
 Always be aware of the beam's path and always use a beam block while testing.

-On f201 OEM lasers, remote interlock faults are not latched.
-Clearing the fault condition re-enables the Ready indicator and the laser will fire after the five-second delay provided that the Shutter indicator is lit and a PWM Command signal is applied.
-Because exposure to 10.6 $\mu$ m CO2 laser radiation can inflict severe corneal injuries and seriously burn human tissue, the OEM or System Integrator must ensure that appropriate safeguards are in place to prevent unintended lasing.

-The use of the Quick Start Plug bypasses the laser's safety interlock function, potentially exposing personnel in the area to invisible infrared laser radiation.

-The Quick Start Plug is intended only for initial testing and troubleshooting by qualified personnel.
+A Warning serious personal injury On Firestar f201 OEM lasers, remote interlock faults are not latched.
+Clearing the fault condition re-enables the Ready indicator and the laser will fire after the five-second delay provided that the Shut- ter indicator is lit and a PWM Command signal is applied.
+Because exposure to 10.6 $\mu$ m CO 2 laser radiation can inflict severe corneal in- juries and seriously burn human tissue, the OEM or System Integra- tor must ensure that appropriate safeguards are in place to prevent unintended lasing.
+Warning serious personal injury The use of the Quick Start Plug bypasses the laser's safety interlock function, potentially exposing personnel in the area to invisible infrared laser radiation.
+The Quick Start Plug is intended only for initial testing and trouble- shooting by qualified personnel.
 In normal operation, the laser's Remote Interlock input should be connected to the machine's safety interlock circuitry.

-CONTROLS AND INDICATORS PAGE | 47
+STINKAD 1201 Operator's Manual Version 3.